napari/docs/docs/plugins/getting_started/finding_and_installing_plugins.md

 Similarly, plugins annotated on PyPI with `Framework :: napari` are listed in the `Plugins > Install/Uninstall Plugins` menu within napari.

-## Finding plugins on the napari hub

-The [napari hub](https://napari-hub.org) hosts information about all plugins.
-You can browse, search, and filter to find plugins that fit your needs.
-You can also share links to specific search results and plugins.

 ## Installing plugins with napari

 All PyPI packages annotated with the `Framework :: napari` tag can be installed